 Thanks to producer Andy May for doing (View from McPeake) up right-it should bring (Curtis) McPeake some of the credit he deserves as one of the top Scruggs-style banjo pickers for over 40 years now. — Dave Freeman, County Sales Newsletter (2000 – read more)

-Andy has seven CDs of mostly original music on Swift River Music and has written for many Nashville recording projects.
-His eighth release, a collaboration with banjo legend, Curtis McPeake, is due out in March of 2018.
+Andy has eight CDs of mostly original music on Swift River Music and has written for many Nashville recording projects.
+His most recent album, The Good Things (Outweigh the Bad), a bluegrass/old-time project with 5-string banjo legend, Curtis McPeake, came out in March of 2018.
+(McPeake subsequently received a Distinguished Achievement Award from the IBMA, honoring his many accomplishments during his 70-year career in the music business.)
 Andy’s 2016 release, Room for Roots, and his original song, The Woman in the Wings, earned spots on Roots Music Report‘s “Top Americana Country” Album Chart and Song Chart, respectively, in both 2016 and 2017.
 An earlier song of Andy’s, The Sweetest Story Ever Told (MaySongs), was on the Juno Award-nominated MCA album, Can’t Sit Down (Eric Nagler), and on the Gemini Award-nominated CBC TV series Eric’s World.
 He has also written music for Channel 5 Boston and the UNITED WAY.

 My thanks go out to Andy, and my admiration, for putting words together in such a powerful way. ~ Eric Nagler, The Elephant Show (CBC TV) & Eric’s World (CBC TV)